 - September 15 to January 15

-For consideration, all prerequisites must be completed and transferred (if applicable) by the application deadline.
+For consideration, all prerequisites must be completed and transferred (if applicable) by January 15th.

 Priority is given to applicants who have completed all prerequisite and corequisite courses by the application deadline.